matthew-hsr/lab4/README.md

 Now you can repeat steps 3 and 4.

 **CLEANUP**
 When we are done, you probably want to untrust and remove the other RPi (for security, if nothing else).
 From the commandline, use `sudo bluetoothctl`.
-Thenn use the `untrust` and `remove` commands together with the other RPi's address (replacing `01:02:03:04:05:06` in this example).
+Then use the `untrust` and `remove` commands together with the other RPi's address (replacing `01:02:03:04:05:06` in the following example).
 ```
 untrust 01:02:03:04:05:06
 remove 01:02:03:04:05:06